CALL FOR ABSTRACTS

-In addition to soliciting papers, posters, and workshops on e-technology, we encourage submissions that address our CACAP’s broad-based goals to advance our knowledge in new clinical, research, educational, and advocacy.
-Accepted submissions on topics related to Education and Advocacy may be sponsored by the Education Committee and the Advocacy Committee, respectively.
+We are soliciting papers, posters, and workshops on lifespan dimensions of child and adolescent psychiatry.
+We also encourage submissions that address CACAP’s broad-based goals to advance knowledge in clinical research, education, and advocacy.
+Accepted submissions on topics related to education and advocacy may be sponsored by the Education Committee and the Advocacy Committee, respectively.

 Five types of submission are available: Research Symposium, Academic Perspectives, Workshop, Special Interest Study Group, and Poster Presentation.
 Presenters have the option of presenting in French.

-We particularly encourage submissions from Members-in-Training, early career CACAP members, early career and trainee non-MD investigators who are eligible for a best oral or for a best poster presentation awards ($500 each).
-There is also a new Early Career Community Intervention / Access to Care Award for a presentation or poster by an early career CACAP member.
-We also now sponsor up to 10 travel awards for Members-in-Training ($500 each).
+We particularly encourage submissions from Members-in-Training, early career CACAP members, and early career and trainee non-MD investigators who are eligible for a best oral or for a best poster presentation award ($500 each).
+There is also an Early Career Community Intervention / Access to Care Award for a presentation or poster by an early career CACAP member.
+We also sponsor up to 10 travel awards for Members-in-Training ($500 each).
 No separate award application is necessary.

 Accepted submissions will be short-listed for awards based on the submission materials.
 Please note that only CACAP Members, Affiliated Members and Members-in-Training are eligible for awards.
-Membership status must be confirmed by the time submission results are announced in May 2015.
-Click on the following link for further information on CACAP Awards.
+Membership status must be confirmed by the time submission results are announced in May 2017.

 Accepted submissions will also be compiled into a bilingual abstract supplement of the Journal of the Canadian Academy of Child and Adolescent Psychiatry.